Soviet–Afghan War: Stinger missiles and the "Stinger effect"

 Whether the introduction of the personal, portable, infrared-homing Stinger surface-to-air missile in September 1986 was a turning point in the war is disputed.
-Many Western military analysts credit the Stinger with a kill ratio of about 70% and with responsibility for most of the over 350 Soviet or Afghan government planes and helicopters downed in the last two years of the war.
-Some military analysts considered it a "game changer" and coined the term "Stinger effect" to describe it.
+Many Western military analysts credit the Stinger with a kill ratio of about 70% and with responsibility for most of the over 350 Soviet or Afghan government planes and helicopters shot down in the last two years of the war.
+Some military analysts considered it fundamental and coined the term "Stinger effect" to describe it.
 Congressman Charlie Wilson claimed that before the Stinger the Mujahideen never won a set piece battle with the Soviets, but after it was introduced, the Mujahideen never again lost one.

-However, these statistics are based on Mujahideen self-reporting, which is of unknown reliability.
+The statistics are based on Mujahideen self-reporting, which is of unknown reliability.
 A Russian general claimed the United States "greatly exaggerated" Soviet and Afghan aircraft losses during the war.
 According to Soviet figures, in 1987–1988, only 35 planes and 63 helicopters were destroyed by all causes.
-The Pakistan Army fired twenty-eight Stingers at Soviet aircraft near the border without a single kill.
+The Pakistan Army fired twenty-eight Stingers at Soviet aircraft near the border without a kill.

 Many Russian military analysts tend to be dismissive of the impact of the Stinger.
 Soviet General Secretary Mikhail Gorbachev decided to withdraw from Afghanistan a year before the Mujahideen fired their first Stinger missiles; Gorbachev was motivated by U.S. sanctions, not military losses.
 The Stingers did make an impact at first but within a few months flares, beacons, and exhaust baffles were installed to disorient the missiles, while night operation and terrain-hugging tactics tended to prevent the rebels from getting a clear shot.
 By 1988 the Mujahideen had all but stopped firing them.
 Stingers also forced Soviet helicopters and ground attack planes to bomb from higher altitudes with less accuracy but did not bring down many more aircraft than Chinese heavy machine guns and other less sophisticated anti-aircraft weaponry.
 Gorbachev stated in an interview in 2010 that the Stinger did not influence his decision-making process.